List of Xbox 360 applications

 Xbox 360 applications are non-game software applications designed to run on the Xbox 360 platform.
 Xbox 360 applications can either be stored on the console's hard disk drive or on a USB flash drive.
 Often, an Xbox Live Gold membership is also required to access some applications, as well as subscriptions correspondent to the applications.
 Some of these applications are country specific.

-Note, this list is dated and a large majority of the apps can no longer can be downloaded, or no longer function on the console, as of July 2022.
+Note, this list is dated as the Xbox 360 Store shut down on July 29, 2024, thus these apps can no longer be downloaded, and a large majority of them no longer function as of July 2022.